aloisiaarnoldi/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 This quote transcends time and applies to software development, reminding us that clear, concise code is more maintainable, scalable, and efficient than complex, convoluted solutions.
 Strive to write code that is easy to understand and debug, not just for yourself but also for others who may interact with it in the future.
 Always remember that less is often more in programming."

 In practical terms, this could mean favoring well-designed APIs, using established patterns, avoiding premature optimization, and continuously refactoring to improve code clarity and structure.
 It's about writing code that solves the problem at hand elegantly and effectively, rather than demonstrating intricate technical prowess.

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to the importance of writing clean, readable, and maintainable code.
+Strive to keep your solutions as simple as possible, avoiding unnecessary complexity.
+Remember that code is read far more often than it is written, so always consider the next person who will interact with your work.
+Optimize for clarity and understandability, not just for cleverness or performance.
+Always refactor when you can and embrace the power of abstraction to solve complex problems elegantly."